alinnman/SkyAlmanac-Py3/README.md

 The machine-readable almanac files will be generated if you activate the "m" option (modern format) for the nautical almanac function.
 The files will be a collection of .CSV files.

+NOTE: This tool doesn't seem to run under Windows 11.
+It runs smoothly under Ubuntu 22.04.

 # Skyalmanac-Py3